-The essential condition for the success of the enterprise was to bring the dogs in need of adoption to the school.
+A necessary condition for the success of the project was to bring dogs in need of adoption to the school.

-At this point, the young entrepreneurs received help from the staff accompanying the program.
+At this point, the young entrepreneurs got help from the staff accompanying the program.

 But it turned out that taking dogs outside the pens is not a simple matter:

-Some of the organizations don't have qualified vehicles.
+Some of the associations do not have suitable vehicles.

-Some dogs are staying with volunteers during the week and that's too much trouble to ask everyone to get to the school at a particular day and time,
+At other nonprofits, the dogs stay in volunteer homes throughout the week, and it's too much trouble to ask everyone to come to school on a particular day and time.

-And some have experience that indicates that such adoption days are doomed to failure and their only purpose is to entertain the kids.
+And some of the organizations have an experience that has proven such adoption days are doomed to failure, and their whole purpose is to entertain the children.

-At each stage the entrepreneur students were updated about the referrals and responses of those associations, and they even offered coping strategies to persuade them to cooperate.
+At each stage, the entrepreneur students were updated about applying to the associations and their responses.
+The entrepreneurs even offered coping strategies to persuade them to cooperate.

-The additional Internet search brought us to the great Israeli man Geva Zin from Geva Kennels.
+Another search on the Internet led us to the great Israeli man Geva Zin from Geva Kennels.

-It was agreed that Geva would bring 15 dogs and had the pictures and details of each dog sent so we would be able to sell them to students at the school before the adoption day.
+It was agreed that Geva would bring 15 dogs and send us the pictures and details of each dog, so we would be able to market them to the school students before the adoption day.

 The decision for the place of the project

-In the schoolyard, there are a number of fields, and the young entrepreneurs were uncertain about what would be the most appropriate place to hold the dog adoption day.
+In the schoolyard, there are several open areas, and the young entrepreneurs were uncertain about what would be the most appropriate place to hold the adoption event.

-- The field must be big enough to allow each of the following walks freely around the dogs, and not too large to allow control
+- The area should be big enough to allow anyone coming, walking around between the dogs and not too large to enable control.

-- The field is at the entrance to the school, so everyone will be exposed to adoption day.
+- The place should be at the entrance of the school, so everyone who comes will be exposed to the adoption day.

-- Near the field outside the school, there is a parking space that will suit the car the dogs will be brought to.
+- Near the area, outside the school, there is a parking space that will fit the vehicle with which the dogs will arrive.

-- The field has a fence with demarcation - suitable for observation on the number of visitors at any given moment.
+- The place should have a fence around it, so the number of visitors can be controlled at any given moment.

 Every creative idea and practical marketing initiative were welcomed, and the entrepreneur students have revealed terrific creativity.

-When the young entrepreneurs were ready with their business plan and had a marketing plan, they asked to meet with the school principal, Ronni Shasha, to present the action plan, arrange a time for the dog adoption day at school and get answers to several questions that were raised during the formulation of the plan.
+When the young entrepreneurs were ready with their business plan and had a marketing plan, they asked to meet the school principal, Ronni Shasha, to present her the action plan.
+They also wanted her to schedule a date for the event at the school, and get answers to several questions that arose while formulating the plan.

-For the meeting, the students planned who would present what, so that the meeting would achieve its goals and will be effective.
+For the meeting, the students planned who would present what, so that the meeting would achieve its goals and be productive.